-5. Operating and financial review
+- 5. Operating and financial review - 5.1.

-5.1.
 Nature of Operations Principal Activities

-For the year ended 30 June 2023, the principal activities of the Group, through its Indonesian operating subsidiary, was as an Apple Authorised Reseller and IT life style product retailer with 23 stores in 10 cities throughout Indonesia.
+For the year ended 30 June 2024, the Group ceased its principal activities of operating as an Apple Authorised Reseller and IT life style product retailer with 23 stores in 10 cities throughout Indonesia (refer also 5.2.a Sale of Apple Reseller Business and 5.2.b Receivership of Business below).